Cooler and windy weekend!

 Tracking the Tropics:

-In the Atlantic we have Tropical Storm Sean which is not expected to impact the United States.
+In the Atlantic we have Tropical Depression Sean which is not expected to impact the United States.
 There’s another region that has a high chance for development.
 If it organizes and gets a name it will be called “Tammy.”
+Unlike several of the previous systems, “Tammy” is forecast to be on a more westard trajectory and will give the Windward Islands a scare before it curves norht.
 Our tropical threat is likely over in Texas, check out Frank’s blog from October 6th for more information.

 For up-to-the-minute alerts for the rest of our hurricane season, download our KPRC Hurricane Tracker 2 App.